 Given the size of the Company and the remote location of the Company's mineral projects the Directors do not consider it appropriate to set measurable objectives in relation to diversity.
-Nonetheless, the Company has made significant progress during the 2022 year in improving gender diversity within the business by improving the composition of the Board and by increasing the gender diversity within the senior management team.
+Nonetheless, the Company has made significant progress in improving gender diversity within the business by improving the composition of the Board and by increasing the gender diversity within the senior management team.
 Management positions no more than 2 levels below the Managing Director are considered senior management roles.

-At the end of the 2022 financial year, the Company had a total of 144 part and full-time employees, including 31 female employees.
-The Company has 1 female on the Board (2021: nil) and four females in senior management positions (2021: nil).
+At the end of the 2023 financial year, the Company had a total of 123 part and full-time employees, including 32 female employees.
+The Company has 1 female on the Board (2022: 1) and five females in management positions (2022: 4).

-- have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+- a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.